zhangjiahao2024/zhangjiahao.github.io/_pages/about.md

 ---

-I'm a third-year postgraduate student from [School of Civil Engineering And Architecture](http://www.ccea.zju.edu.cn/cceaenglish/main.psp), [Zhejiang University](https://www.zju.edu.cn/english/).
 I will be a Ph.D.
 Student of [The University of Queensland](https://www.uq.edu.au/) on Oct.
-1, 2024.
+1, 2024, and supervised by [Prof. Zuduo Zheng]（https://researchers.uq.edu.au/researcher/20105）

 Research Areas
 ------